LodovicoTerzi/PalFrOdo/README.md

 Feel free to use them!

+To install, first install the devtools package in R, then run

+`devtools::install_github("LodovicoTerzi/PalFrOdo")`

 `PalFrOdo()` returns the colors in the palette specified.
 Please check below for updated names and palettes

 `PlotFrOdo()` plots the available palettes